ChrisJLP/Productivity-planner/docs/DEVELOPMENT_DIARY.md

 I added functionality to pause the timer when the user wants to, and restart it when it finishes (goes back to the default time).

 Now the logic is finished, I need to style and position the elements on the page.
 I'm going to start with design for mobile first, then make it look good on a desktop too.

+I'm struggling getting the experience on the phone as I would like it.
+There seems to be a bit of a difference between what I see on the dev version and what I see when it is published with netlify.